-A student may drop classes up to ten days before the beginning of final exams.
+A student may drop classes up to ten days before the beginning of final exams without written permission of the instructor.
 The final date to drop is printed in the class schedule.
-Students may drop classes online using the BBCC Student Kiosk at www. bigbend.edu or by completing paperwork in the Admissions/Registration Office.
+Students may drop classes online using the BBCC Student Kiosk at www.bigbend.edu or by completing paperwork in the Admissions/Registration Office.
 Students who are receiving financial aid and wish to withdraw completely must inform personnel in the Financial Aid Office.
 Courses that are dropped during the first ten days of the quarter are not included on the student's academic transcript (Summer Quarter: first six days).
 Courses dropped after the 10th day will be recorded with a "W" on the transcript.